Satvik08/openebs/contribute/design/README.md

   - maya-apiserver - includes the API for performing Volume operations that can translate requests into CO specific operations
   - maya-mulebot - uses the information gathered to suggest optimized placement and event handling tips
   - maya-connect - allows to upload the monitoring data to maya-cloud for further storage access pattern analysis
-- Node Services, provides OpenEBS specific storage intelligence running along-side kubelet like:
+- Node Services, provides OpenEBS specific storage intelligence running alongside kubelet like:
   - maya-agent - includes storage management functionality

 Monitoring and Tracing capabilities are added by instrumenting the above services with prometheus, heapster, grafana and jaegar.